kubeshark/docs/src/pages/en/automation_helpers.md

 > (!)
 This helper is part of the [Pro edition](https://kubeshark.co/pricing).

-It does an HTTP request to the WebHook (the HTTP endpoint) that's defined by HTTP `method` and URL in the `url` argument with the HTTP body as the string in the `body` argument.
+It does an HTTP request to the webhook (the HTTP endpoint) that's defined by HTTP `method` and URL in the `url` argument with the HTTP body as the string in the `body` argument.

 ##### Example: